geofflangenderfer/contentIdeas/mediaNotes/influenceCialdini.md

 Q: how can I use competition to influence students?
 - competition creates an emotional response and heightened emotional state
 - I could give praise creating envy in those who don't receive
+- this also creates negative emotions in non-participants and losers of comp.
 Q: how can you predict when someone will use a heuristic?
 - if their decision is complex and they're in a compromised emotional state, they will rely on heuristics